sulu/SuluFormBundle/Resources/doc/static.md

 # Static Form

+_The current way to create static form is deprecated_ _its recommend to create your own custom controller_ _instead of using the form bundle for it_

-The following is showing an example how you can use the bundle to create a static form.
+The following is showing an example how you can use the bundle to create a static form (deprecated).

 ## Basic Sulu Template